ActiveNick/HoloBot/README.md

 ![All](Screenshots/PluginSettings.PNG)

 ## Connecting your Bot to HoloBot
 - Create and register your bot as per the intructions at https://dev.botframework.com.
+Bots can be built with C# & ASP.NET WebAPI or Javascript & Node.js.
 Since HoloBot uses free natural language dictation, it is highly recommended that your bot support NLP via [Natural Language Understanding Service](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) (LUIS) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services)
-- Enable the Direct Line channel on your bot
+- From the Bot Connector portal, enable the Direct Line channel on your bot
 - Generate and copy your Direct Line secret (aka API key)
 - Open **BotService.cs** in the **/Scripts** folder of the HoloBot Unity project and paste your Direct Line secret in the **_APIKEY** private string